Mergifyio/mergify/doc/source/conditions.rst

    * - Equal
      - ``=`` or ``:``
      - This operator checks for strict equality.
-If the target attribute type is an array, each element of the array is compared against the value.
+If the target attribute type is an array, each element of the array is compared against the value and the condition is true if any value matches.
    * - Not Equal
      - ``!=`` or ``≠``
      - This operator checks for non equality.
-If the target attribute type is an array, each element of the array is compared against the value.
+If the target attribute type is an array, each element of the array is compared against the value and the condition is true if no value matches.
    * - Match
      - ``~=``
      - This operator checks for regular expression matching.
-If the target attribute type is an array, each element of the array is matched against the value.
+If the target attribute type is an array, each element of the array is matched against the value and the condition is true if any value matches.
    * - Greater Than or Equal
      - ``>=`` or ``≥``
      - This operator checks for the value to be greater than or equal to the